dfaunce/jsConvert/README.md

 <br/>

-## Help
+# Help

-To retrieve a full list of short-hand units, simply pass the parameter **help** into the function and check the console for the help text.
+A built-in **help** section is accessible and viewable via the console.

+The help command accepts one to two parameters.
+The first must be "help".
+The second parameter (optional) must be "units"

+To view general usage,  guidelines, and additional help resources, simply pass "help" into the function.
 ```
 jsConvert("help");